 Implicated risk factors inc...

-Malignant mixed Mullerian tumours (MMMT) of the ovary, also known as carcinosarcoma of the ovary, are a rare type of mixed ovarian tumour with both epithelial and stromal components.
+Malignant mixed Mullerian tumors (MMMT) of the ovary, also known as carcinosarcoma of the ovary, are a rare type of mixed ovarian tumor with both epithelial and stromal components.

-Malignant mixed Mullerian tumour (MMMT) of the uterus, also known a uterine carcinosarcoma, is the commonest (up to 50%) uterine sarcoma.
+Malignant mixed Mullerian tumor (MMMT) of the uterus, also known a uterine carcinosarcoma, is the commonest (up to 50%) uterine sarcoma.
 They are thought to account for 2-8% of all malignant uterine cancers 1-2.
-The uterus is the commonest site for malignant mixed Mullerian tumours 1.
+The uterus is the commonest site for malignant mixed Mullerian tumors 1.